 So, think you know the difference between a blacksmith and a welder?
 Although hobbyist blacksmiths have increased in numbers over recent years, not many people know the answer.

-"Blacksmiths weld, but don't weld with torches," says Andy Drysdale, curator at Shippen Manor, a Warren County Cultural & Heritage Commission site in Oxford.
+"Blacksmiths weld, but don't weld with torches," says Andy Drysdale, curator at Shippen Manor Museum, a Warren County Cultural & Heritage Commission site in Oxford.
 "Blacksmiths do forge welding."
 They heat the metal in a forge until it looks like snow and the surface starts to melt.
 The metal is shaped and bent to a form that can be either welded together in the fire itself or on an anvil by hammering.
 Blacksmiths use a peen hammer to smooth and stretch the fluid metal, kind of like using a rolling pin to stretch dough.

 Drysdale, who once specialized in making historical chain by welding overlapping pieces together on an anvil, says, "When torches came along they came as a separate trade, not sculpting as with a hammer.
 And you bring the fire to the work, not the work to the fire.
 Everything turned around at this point."

 The last wrought iron was manufactured in England in 1958.
 Now blacksmiths use "mild steel," a low carbon steel, and, at places like Peters Valley Crafts Center in Layton, blacksmiths order it from metal suppliers.
 "I've had the good fortune to work with antique wrought iron," says Drysdale.
-"The material that blacksmiths used 200 years ago was very different from the material they use now."
+"The material that blacksmiths used two hundred years ago was very different from the material they use now."
 Wrought iron contained silica which, when put in the furnace, became molten glass, making it easier to work with than steel, although mild steel can be stronger.

 How to tell what's in that antique fence you've just bought from an antique dealer?
 "Wrought iron doesn't rust to dust like steel when it's exposed to the elements," Drysdale says.
 "Steel is very fibrous and looks like celery.
 The steel will rust and rust away to dust."